-Members and participants in Society activities who are found to have violated the Society's Code of Conduct may be subject to one or more of the following sanctions (Link to Conduct Sanctions Matrix): written reprimand or warning, removal from Society positions, suspension from presenting at sponsored meetings, suspension from attending future sponsored activities (including events, field trips, short courses and meetings), suspension from submission of manuscripts to Paleontological Society journals, suspension of Society membership, permanent expulsion from the Society, and/or denial or revocation of grants and awards.
+Members and participants in Society activities who are found to have violated the Society's Code of Conduct may be subject to one or more of the following sanctions: written reprimand or warning, removal from Society positions, suspension from presenting at sponsored meetings, suspension from attending future sponsored activities (including events, field trips, short courses and meetings), suspension from submission of manuscripts to Paleontological Society journals, suspension of Society membership, permanent expulsion from the Society, and/or denial or revocation of grants and awards.
 These sanctions may be for a predetermined duration or permanent.